m1ari/EverGreenCoin/Docker/README.md

 # Docker Image creation for EverGreenCoin

-This will build a container based on Debian 11 (Bullseye) that will run the EverGreenCoin daemon using the current git release (v1.9.5.2).
+This will build a container based on Debian 12 (Bookworm) that will run the EverGreenCoin daemon using the current git release (~~v1.9.5.2~~ master).
 This is built against Berkley DB 4.8 to maintain compatability with other standard wallets.

 The Wallet and blockchain are stored in a dedicated volume allowing for easy image upgrades.

 Issues related to this Docker build should be raised on GitHub: https://github.com/m1ari/EverGreenCoin/issues This issue tracker shouldn't be used for more general EverGreenCoin issues

+**NB:** For compatability with the latest debian/ubuntu versions we need to include updates made after V1.9.5.2.
+This means that the built version may not be consistent and the reported version may not be accurate.

 # Building
 ## Build Stages
 This Dockerfile uses three stages
 * base
-builds on debian:10 and installs a couple of things to help in all other stages
+builds on debian:12 and installs package and configuration required in all other stages

 * builder
 Sets up a build environment and compiles and installs Berkley DB 4.8 as well as EverGreenCoin

 * evergreencoin
-Sets up the runtime image.
+Sets up the runtime image using binaries built in the previous stage

 ## Build Steps